Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer

 \subsection{On the mean plume evolution and plume spread}

-Given the novelty in the diagnostic approach, especially for flows in air, we first quantified the canonical nature of the experiments using the mean plume evolution and single-point statistics ($\overline{c'^2}, \overline{u'c'}, \overline{v'c'}$).
+Given the novelty in the diagnostic approach, especially for flows in air, we first quantified the canonical nature of the experiments using the mean plume evolution and single-point statistics ($\overline{\xi'^2}, \overline{u'\xi'}, \overline{v'\xi'}$).
 This also established the baseline behavior.
 It was found that Gaussian plume model captures the mean evolution well, with its spreading behavior being reasonably captured by the analytical models \citep{NironiSalizzoniEtAl-2015}.
 Additionally, the meandering plume model \citep{Gifford-1959, MarroNironiEtAl-2015} was also found to quantitatively capture the behavior, as the instantaneous plume structure was found to only weakly depend on the wall-normal distance.
 Perhaps the most interesting discrepancy with previous work is with the angle of maximum two-point concentration correlation as compared to those measured by \citet{TalluruChauhan-2020}.
 Our current measurements show a mean angle, $\alpha\approx70^\circ$ (figure~\ref{fig:InclinAngle}), which is different from $\approx 30^\circ$ that was observed by \citet{TalluruChauhan-2020} for similar $x/\delta$, $h_i/\delta$ location (using two-probe measurements and Taylor's hypothesis).
-The stream-wise extent for the correlations in the current work was also found to be smaller.
-Though the outer-scaled injection location, $h_i/\delta$ is matched, there are differences in the relative source diameters ($d_s/\delta$) between the two efforts which can play a significant effect on these phenomena near the injection location.
+The stream-wise extent for the correlations in the current work was also found to be smaller. \RevisionText{Though the outer-scaled injection location, $h_i/\delta$ is matched, there are differences in the relative source diameters ($d_s/\delta$) and relative plume sizes ($\sigma_y/\delta)$ between the two efforts which can affect mean vorticity experienced by the plume}.
 It appears that the boundary layer scaling, $x/\delta$ is not an appropriate scaling parameter to capture the stream-wise variation of the angle \citep{Miller-2005}.
 A more focused study is required to understand the relevant evolution and scalings of these quantities.